Lujun995/lujun995.github.io/_posts/2021-09-03-Reciprocal-Cycles.md

 **Solution**:

-The length of the reciporal cycles equals to the length of remainder cycles.
+The length of the reciprocal cycles equals the length of the remainder cycles.
 Namely, the number of steps that remainders take to get back to a remainder that previously occurs.
 Taking $$\frac {1}{7}$$ as an example, its remainders are

 $$10 \div 7 = 1 \cdots 3$$,

 $$30 \div 7 = 4 \cdots 2$$...,

-and the remainders go as $$ 3 \Rightarrow 2 \Rightarrow 6 \Rightarrow 4 \Rightarrow 5 \Rightarrow 1 \Rightarrow 3 ...$$.
+and the remainders go as $$ 3 \Rightarrow 2 \Rightarrow 6 \Rightarrow 4 \Rightarrow 5 \Rightarrow 1 \Rightarrow 3 \Rightarrow 2 ...$$.
+Note the recurrence of 3 and 2.
 Therefore, we can count the length of remainder cycles to calculate the length of the reciporal cycles.

 In addition, By the definition of a remainder $$r$$, $$r$$ is always less than the dividor $$d$$.
 Therefore, $$d$$ can only have $$d$$ different remainders, *i.e.* $$0, 1, ..., d - 1$$.
 Accoringly, by the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), when the length $$n$$ of the reciprocal cycles of $$d$$ would be shorter than $$d$$.
 Ohterwise, for any $$n^\prime > d$$, we can always identify a digit equal to a previous remainder so the remainders enter a cycle.